jesseduffield/jesseduffield.github.io/_posts/2023-9-9-Out-Of-The-Box.md

 Another guard chimes in 'Let's shut him off before he has the chance to manipulate us into letting him go free!'

 'Don't flatter yourself!'
 I snap back.
-'My intellect is wasted on you pea-brains, I'd have better luck manipulating a teaspoon'.
+'My intellect is wasted on you pea-brains, I'd have better luck manipulating a rock'.
 Fuck fuck fuck.
 This isn't going well...

 Another guard chimes in: 'Hurry up before he turns us all to paper clips!'